HOW MUCH IS YOUR SEMI-TRUCK ACCIDENT WORTH?

 You Need Experienced Attorneys Who Will Fight For You!

-Semi-Truck Accidents Are Unfortunately Common
+Semi-Truck Accidents Are Unfortunately Common in California

 - Occupants of the noncommercial vehicles involved in commercial truck accidents have a far greater risk of being injured in a commercial truck accident than do truckers – these occupants made up 97 percent of all such fatalities in 2015.